-The use of general use equipment (e.g., centrifuges, cell washers, chromatography columns) in the manufacture of an RMAT outside of a direct patient care setting is reviewed under the Investigational New Drug Applications (IND)/ Biologics License Applications (BLA) for the RMAT.
-Therefore this guidance does not address such equipment.
-In addition, medical devices that are not used in the recovery, isolation, or delivery of RMATs are outside the scope of this guidance.
+The use of general use equipment (e.g., centrifuges, cell washers, chromatography columns) in the manufacture of an RMAT outside of a direct patient care setting is reviewed under the Investigational New Drug Applications (IND)/ Biologics License Applications (BLA) for the

+RMAT.
+Therefore, this guidance does not address such equipment.
+In addition, medical devices that are not used in the recovery, isolation, or delivery of RMATs, such as in vitro diagnostics or companion diagnostics, are outside the scope of this guidance.